 - Continual Service Improvement (CSI)

-These stages are in turn broken up into 26 different processes, which we explain in the next section.
+These stages are in turn broken up into 26 different ITIL processes, as follows:

 There are 26 ITIL processes, divided up among the five service lifecycle stages.